umgbhalla/dotstow/README.md

 ## Programs

-An updated list of all the programs I use can be found in the `programs` directory
+An updated list of all the programs I use can be found in the `programs` directory of any theme

 ## Keybinds